-- A copy of the stamped trust deed of the principal trust, together with copies of all amending deeds.
+- A copy of the duly stamped trust deed of the principal trust together with copies of all amending deeds.

 - In relation to any trust deed for which a copy of the stamped deed cannot be produced:

 - A statutory declaration declaring what steps have been taken to locate the original trust deed, made by a person having knowledge of those steps.
-If an unstamped copy of the trust deed is available, explain how it was obtained.
+If any unstamped copy of the trust deed is available, you need to attach a copy and explain how it was obtained.

 - Any other material showing the property as an asset of the principal trust, for example:

 - A copy of the contract of sale for the purchase of the property by the trustee (showing capacity as trustee of the trust).

 - If the trustee is a corporation, minutes of a directors' meetings resolving to accept the appointment as trustee of the trust and acquire the property for the trust.

 - A copy of the historical certificate of title.